archagon/crdt-playground/README.md

 A generic implementation of Victor Grishchenko's [Causal Tree][trees] CRDT, written in Swift.
 State-based (CvRDT) implementation.
 Features many tweaks, including a site identifier map, atom references, and priority atoms.
 Uses Lamport timestamps instead of "awareness".

-Two pieces of companion software that make use of these Causal Trees are included.
+Two pieces of companion software are included.
 The first is a macOS app that simulates device sync over a hypothetical network with any arbitrary topology and any number of partitions.
-The app is designed for testing the resiliency of a CRDT under difficult network conditions, and editing support for text and vector graphics is included.
-The second is a very basic text editor for iOS that works equally well online and offline, syncs documents over CloudKit, and supports real-time collaboration over CloudKit Sharing.
+The app is designed for testing the resiliency of a CRDT under difficult network conditions and features editing support for text and vector graphics.
+The second is a very basic, CT-based text editor for iOS that works equally well online and offline, syncs documents over CloudKit, and supports real-time collaboration over CloudKit Sharing.
 No extra servers required!
+(Such is the glory of CRDTs.)

-Performance is great: everything should be *O*(*n*log*n*) or faster.
+Performance is good: everything should be *O*(*n*log*n*) or faster.

 <img src="mac-main.gif" />